Coach Marketing Award

 Criteria and Entry Requirements

-The award was based on the quality of the information supplied.
-This was required to:
+The award will be based on the quality of the information supplied.
+Nominees were asked to:

 - Describe the initiative, how it was planned and what targets were set for it.